A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 Google and HP give 20% of the time for innovation.
 Google Earth and Gmail were invented during this ‘innovation time’.

-Notably, innovative companies acknowledge the efforts of their employees in driving innovation.
+Notably, innovative companies acknowledge their employees’ efforts to drive innovation.

 Organizations reward such efforts and are recognized socially by other employees.

-Thus, these organizations understand that it is almost impossible to achieve any successful innovation without facing multiple failures.
+Thus, these organizations understand that achieving successful innovation is almost impossible without facing multiple failures.

-A global company in the paint manufacturing industry is leveraging the HiFives employee rewards and recognition platform to drive innovation and process improvements.
+A global paint manufacturing company is leveraging the HiFives employee rewards and recognition platform to drive innovation and process improvements.

 Through the HiFives platform, employees can submit their ideas and solutions for various technical and business problems related to productivity, quality, safety, and the environment.
 Their supervisors and other managers then evaluate these ideas, and the best ideas are selected and rewarded on the platform itself.